dawzee/git-ticket/doc/model.md

 # Data model

-If you are not familiar with [git internals](https://git-scm.com/book/en/v1/Git-Internals), you might first want to read about them, as the `git-bug` data model is built on top of them.
+If you are not familiar with [git internals](https://git-scm.com/book/en/v1/Git-Internals), you might first want to read about them, as the `git-ticket` data model is built on top of them.

 The biggest problem when creating a distributed bug tracker is that there is no central authoritative server (doh!).
 This implies some constraints.